Horses to the rescue of Korea's Internet-addicted teens

 “A horse is an animal that anyone can easily make emotional connection to,” said Yoon Ga-eun, a riding instructor at the center.

-The Korean Riding Association has two therapy centers and about 50 people a day go through its programs to treat a range of issues such as depression, attention hyperactivity deficit disorder (ADHD) and internet addiction.
+The Korean Riding Association has two therapy centres and about 50 people a day go through its programmes to treat a range of issues such as depression, attention hyperactivity deficit disorder (ADHD) and internet addiction.

-The association plans to build 30 more centers across South Korea, which has a population of 50 million, by 2022 to meet the rising demand for its therapy.
+The association plans to build 30 more centres across South Korea, which has a population of 50 million, by 2022 to meet the rising demand for its therapy.

 Kim’s parents are pleased with the results.